joseanmont/voipms-api/README.md

 Check requirements.txt to see the packages that need to be installed.

-**Note:** The plan is to make this package available on PyPI in the near future.
-Stay tuned for updates!
+**Note:** If you have problems importing the modules, add the path to the directory and subdirectories in PYTHONPATH.

 ## Package structure